Panda4817/serverless-api/README.md

 I also added an API to fetch the latest Google doodle from the Google doodle API.

+I also added an API to fetch a random dad joke from the icanhazdadjoke.com.

 All of these APIs are for a chrome extension that replaces the new tab with an informative xkcd themed one instead.